averoulis13/stats418final/README.md

 # stats418final
 Stats 418 Final Project on Predicting NBA Props

 Goal: Predict NBA player statistics for a particular game against a chosen opponent, to be used as a resource for sports gamblers.

-● Build an Rshiny app that predicts player props (points, rebs, assists) given team and opposing team statistics

-● Drop down menus of players, statistics, and opponents

-● Use scraper to get player statistics and team rankings from basketball-reference.com; had to loop through each player's web page to get game logs for the current season, filtered out games that they did not play
+● So far we used a scraper to get player statistics and team rankings from basketball-reference.com; we had to loop through each player's web page to get game logs for the current season and filtered out games that they did not play.
+Each set of player game logs was stored as an element within a list.
+Then, we joined the opponent team data to each row in which the player faced that opposing team.

+● There were 89 players of interest that fulfilled our criteria of being in the league as of 2019, averaging at least 18 MPG and starting at least 41 team games.

 ● Use rolling averages of first ~50 games in each player's game logs to train a model for each stat, then test model on remaining games in game logs

-● This will allow us to make appropriate stat predictions for player/opponent matchups in the future
+● We are working on building an Rshiny app that predicts player props (points, rebounds, and assists) given the player's previous performances and opposing team statistics.
+There will be drop down menus of players, statistics, and opponents, which will allow us to make and display appropriate stat predictions for player/opponent matchups in the future.